kev-n/html200-ecommerce-project/README.md

 #### Desktop Computer Testing
 - **Edge 16** and **Internet Explorer 11.2** on Windows 10: site responded well and looks OK
-- **Safari 7.1** on OS X Mavericks: item grid/columns asymetrical.
+- **Safari 7.1** on OS X Mavericks: item grid/columns asymmetrical.
 - **Firefox 58.0.2** on Windows 10: ~~the function emailSubmission() doesn't work.~~ The site rendered perfectly, and JS functions are working.

 - **Chrome DevTools**: the e-mail sign-up button's text doesn't fit onto button on mobile devices.
 - **Firefox Developer Tools**: ~~the JavaScript doesn't seem to be working (ReferenceError: event is not defined for event.preventDefault(event);).~~ Page layout and images rendered nicely, and JS functions are working.

 - Optimization score of 45/100 with **PageSpeed Tools**.
-It suggested that CSS and JS files could be minified, browser caching could use leveragin, and the images could use compression.
+It suggested that CSS and JS files could be minified, browser caching could use leveraging, and the images could use compression.

 - With **WebPageTest.org**, this site achieved scores of A for "First Byte Time", "Keep-alive Enabled", and "Compress Transfer".
 It only ranked a B in "Compress Images", and did very poorly (F) in "Cache static content".
 The site passed in the "Effective use of CDN" category.